-At a time like this, it is important to remember that for every young person who succumbs to their dreadful life circumstances, there are many others who through perseverance, discipline and hard work, manage to overcome them.
-That is why it is a particular pleasure to welcome three young entrepreneurs in the House today who symbolise why we should all be optimistic about South Africa's future.
-Mr Wongama Baleni, Vuyile Msaku and Vusumzi Mamile.
+At a time like this, it is important to remember that for every young person who succumbs to their dreadful circumstances, there are many others who through perseverance, discipline and hard work, manage to overcome them.
+That is why it is a particular pleasure to welcome three young entrepreneurs in the House today who symbolise why we should all be optimistic about South Africa's future - Mr Wongama Baleni, Mr Vuyile Msaku and Mr Vusumzi Mamile.
+I'd like to know where they are.
+There they are in the orange shirts up there.
+Welcome!
+Namkelekile apha namhlanje.
 They are role models.
-They have walked the talk, and taken the pathway out of poverty -- a pathway we want to create for all our young people.
+They have walked the talk, and taken the pathway out of poverty - a pathway we want to create for all our young people.

-This is why 76% of our annual budget is directed towards opening opportunities for people in poor communities, through education, health services, housing and social development programmes.
+This is why 76% of our annual budget is directed towards opening opportunities for people in poor communities through education, health services, housing and social development programmes

-The result of our commitment was reflected in the 2011 census which showed the Western Cape leading the way in basic service delivery.
-99.1% of households have access to piped water, 93.4% to electricity and 96.9% have toilet facilities.
+The result of our commitment was reflected in the 2011 census, which showed the Western Cape leading the way in basic service delivery.
+In the province 99,1 % of households have access to piped water; 93,4% have access to electricity; and 96,9% have toilet facilities.

 We are, of course, aiming for 100%, but this will take time to achieve, given the rate of inmigration to this province.
-The census revealed that the Province's population grew by almost 30% between 2001 and 2011.
-During this period, our population increased by 1,3million people.
-Yet, not only did we keep up with levels of basic service delivery, we significantly exceeded the delivery levels of 2001.
+The census revealed that the province's population grew by almost 30% between 2001 and 2011.
+During this period our population increased by 1,3 million people.
+Yet, Mr Speaker, not only did we keep up with levels of basic service delivery, we significantly exceeded the delivery levels of 2001.
 That is impressive by any standards, and I wish to commend the dedicated professionals under successive administrations who made this possible.

-Speaker, the past year was notable for another important development: the tabling of the National Development Plan (NDP) Vision 2030 in the National Parliament on 15 August last year.
-It is a well-articulated vision of our "better together" philosophy.
+Mr Speaker, the past year was notable for another important development: the tabling of the National Development Plan (NDP) and its Vision 2030 in the National Parliament on 15 August 2012.
+It is a well-articulated vision of our better together philosophy.
 Never before has South Africa had a national plan to which all major parties subscribe.
-This is a milestone for our country.
-We agree that to tackle our many problems and the legacy of the past, we need good leadership at every level of society; a capable state; and an active citizenry.
+This is a milestone for our country, Mr Speaker.
+We agree that to tackle our many problems and the legacy of the past, we need good leadership at every level of society, a capable state and an active citizenry.

-I have said it before and I say it again: in the Western Cape we are prepared to play our part in making the National Development Plan work because we want South Africa to work.
-This Cabinet agrees with Minister Trevor Manuel that the time for discussing the plan is over, the time for implementation has begun.
-We have been chosen by the National Government to pilot three crucial initiatives under the NDP: the reduction of red tape; the creation of an Economic Development Partnership to facilitate growth and jobs, and an afterschool programme to keep young people involved in productive activities in the afternoons.
-We have added a fourth component: we will expand our version of the Youth Wage Subsidy to give more young people a foothold on the ladder of our economy so that they can build their careers and move out of poverty.
+I have said it before and I say it again, in the Western Cape we are prepared to play our part in making the National Development Plan work because we want South Africa to work.
+This Cabinet agrees with Minister Trevor Manuel that the time for discussing the plan is now over and the time for implementation has begun.

+I am delighted to say that we have been chosen by the National Government to pilot three crucial initiatives under the NDP: The reduction of red tape; the creation of an economic development partnership to facilitate growth and jobs and an after-school programme to keep young people involved in productive activities after school hours.

+We have added a fourth component: We will expand our version of the Youth Wage Subsidy to give many more young people a foothold on the ladder of our economy so that they can build their careers and move out of poverty.